 The best way to determine whether a prebuilt offers good value is comparing it to others with the same or similar specs.
 If nothing can be found on the market that performs as well or better at the same price or less, a product is a winner.

 In Ipason’s case, it has several models that perform pretty well in comparisons.
-For instance, their Core i3-12100, GTX 1650 Super, H610M, 16GB 3200MHz, 480GB SSD, 550W Gold PSU model with a custom Ipason case currently undercuts any build we could find with similar specs (although it’s worth noting this model is currently on sale.
+For instance, their Core i3-12100, GTX 1650 Super, H610M, 16GB 3200MHz, 480GB SSD, 550W Gold PSU model with a custom Ipason case currently undercuts any build we could find with similar specs (although it’s worth noting this model is on sale at the time of writing).

 It is, however, undercut in turn by HP’s similar Pavilion make featuring a two-generations-older Core i3-10100, the same 1650 Super, and roughly half the RAM and storage.
 As is probably evident, comparing prebuilt PCs is an extremely inexact science since there are so many aspects to compare.
 It is safe to say, however, that the Ipason model in question represents one of the better prices for a build of its hardware specifications.